-7. Pay attention to your behavior at public places
+7. Pay attention to your behavior in public places

 8. Watch out for hawkers

-In conclusion, India is an excellent destination for travelling.
-There are still many customs and taboos in India, depending on where you are and which religion is.
-In other words, these tips can be applied in some states/areas of India, can not be applied elsewhere.
+In conclusion, India is an excellent destination for traveling.
+There are still many customs and taboos in India, depending on where you are and which religion is prevalent.
+In other words, these tips can be applied in some states/areas of India, but can not be applied elsewhere.

 Are you planning to travel to India?
 Please click on the links in the article or contact us to tailor-make a tour that suits your need.